Color • Natura11y

 Figure 5

-On smaller viewports The above example uses the default white theme.
+On smaller viewports The above example uses the default canvas theme.
 It instead used the primary theme when the viewport reaches the large breakpoint.
 Scale your browser horizontally to see this change occur.

 Prefers Color Scheme